uheinema/forU/Examples.md

 > Part of [forU](README.md).

-I suggest you go through the examples in the given order, they also work as a tutorial of sorts, namely as long as there is.no documentation on `forU.I`
+I suggest you go through the examples in the given order, they also work as a tutorial of sorts, namely as long as there is.no other documentation on `forU.I`

 ## UI_01_minimal